clean-code-craft-tcq-1/current-ranges-python-AkshayUHegde/README.md

    pasted code.
    100% coverage or nothing :D

-1. My smallest possible failing test is to test that the code returns an error code for empty input.
+1. My smallest possible failing test is to test that the code returns an error code for empty input - `test_empty_input`.

-1. Smallest possible passing function returns an error code for empty input.
+1. Smallest possible passing function returns an error code for empty input - `get_current_ranges`.

-1. Another failing test is to test that all the inputs are of int type.
+1. Another failing test is to test that all the inputs are of int type - `test_non_int_input`.